 Wrong!
 That’s like spreading the gasoline over the litigious hissing snakes but not lighting it.
-According to the FCRA, a “reasonable period of time” must be afforded the applicant for responding before to respond before moving to the next step.
+According to the FCRA, a “reasonable period of time” must be afforded to the applicant for responding before moving to the next step.
 While not defined specifically in the FCRA, as a best practice, TruView recommends between a week to 10 days.
 If the candidate does not dispute the negative information within this reasonable amount of time, the employer is required to send an adverse action letter.
 For more detailed information on what is included in pre-adverse and adverse letters, check out this article from TruView President Nick Auletta.

 What happens if I don’t send the letters?

 Have you already forgotten about the den of snakes?
 Do you enjoy being bitten by them?
 While sending pre-adverse and adverse action letters may seem like unnecessary steps to some hiring managers, the letters provide evidence of compliance with the FCRA, which will prove helpful should a rejected candidate pursue the matter in court.
 A tighter labor market has increased the risk of rejected job candidates filing lawsuits against employers.
 The cost of litigating these lawsuits plus the potential penalties levied should the court rule in favor of the candidate could be enough to do serious harm to your business.